-The campus bookstore, renamed the University of Mobile Store, is located in the J.L.
+The campus bookstore, renamed the U Store, is located in the J.L.
 Bedsole Library building on the first floor.
-Textbooks and related supplies such as university gear and snacks may be purchased in the store.
+Textbooks and related supplies such as university gear and snacks, along with nursing uniforms may be purchased in the store.
 MasterCard and Visa are accepted for purchases.